What Is Business Management? Definition, Types, Career & More

 Career in Business Management

-Business management is a broad field that offers a diverse range of career opportunities across various industries.
 With a degree in business management, you can pursue roles such as client services manager, sales representative, project manager, office manager, human resources manager, business manager, community manager, staff accountant, marketing manager, logistics manager, account executive, data analyst, business consultant, management analyst, development director, and director of operations.

 Here’s a table that outlines the roles, their primary responsibilities, and their estimated annual salary-